AmruthaReddy1397/Detection_of_malaria/README.md

 Inception_v3 is used for **feature extraction** and a fully connected layer is built using **SVM** as classifier.

 A 70-train, 15- validation and 15- test data split is used.
 For feature extraction, the inceptionv3 model is freezed with pretrained weights by excluding the top fully connected layer.
-A fully connected layer is built using SVM classifier and kernel regularizer is set to 0.001.
+A fully connected layer is built using SVM classifier with kernel regularizer = 0.001.
+The layer is then added to the pretrained model.
 The model accuracy obtained is **94.4**